mijohnson99/flatforth/README.md

 More example code is available in the [examples](examples) and [src](src) directories.

 As a **very** brief overview, many trivial Forth examples can be translated to paraforth in just a couple of steps:
+* Surround interpreted non-immediate words with brackets to execute them.
+  * Example: `bye` becomes `[ bye ]`, `10 constant x` becomes `[ 10 ] constant x`
-* Precede all numeric literals with a parsing word indicating the base.
+* (Optional) Precede numeric literals with a parsing word indicating the base.
   * Example: `77` becomes `# 77` or `$ 4d`
-  * **NOTE:** Avoidable if including [repl.fth](src/repl.fth)
+  * Note: This step is only mandatory if not using the code in [repl.fth](src/repl.fth)
-* Surround interpreted non-immediate words with brackets to execute them correctly.
-  * Example: `bye` becomes `[ bye ]`, `10 constant x` becomes `[ 10 ] constant x`

-_Friendly disclaimer: This is just scratching the surface.
+_Friendly disclaimer: This is scratching the surface.
 Although this project aims to respect established conventions, standards conformance is not a priority.
-These deviations are necessary to serve design goals, constraints, and/or personal preferences._
+Deviations are necessary to serve design goals, constraints, and/or personal preferences._

 <details>
 <summary> (Old usage notes with some additional details) </summary>